 The one thing that binds everyone who lives in or visits Colorado is a love of nature and the outdoors — be it river rafting, climbing 14,000-foot peaks, or wildflower viewing.
 And as someone who grew up in the state (and lives here now), I’ve spent several decades exploring the vista-rich Centennial State.
 These parks, monuments, towns, and sites showcase the variety of experiences the state offers.

 Here are 20 of the best places to visit in Colorado.

 While Utah’s Arches National Park takes the crown for the highest concentration of natural arches, Colorado’s Rattlesnake Canyon Arches come in a close second.
 This hidden gem features 35 captivating arches within a scenic canyon on a sprawling 123,400-acre preserve.

 Denver’s vibrant downtown area, known for its natural beauty, is not to be missed.
 Larimer Square, Denver’s first designated local historic district, exudes charm with its picturesque shops and eateries.
 Just a short stroll away from the heart of the city at Union Station, it offers a quintessential Colorado experience.

 Black Canyon of the Gunnison National Park

-Immerse yourself in the true essence of Colorado by witnessing the majestic sight of a golden eagle soaring above the steep gorge of Black Canyon of the Gunnison National Park.
+Immerse yourself in the true essence of Colorado by witnessing the majestic sight of a golden eagle soaring above the steep gorge of Black Canyon of the Gunnison National Park also many other stuff to do in Colorado.
 This stunning national park in western Colorado showcases a river-carved gorge with sheer walls, and the awe-inspiring Painted Wall cliff that appears to be adorned with giant stripes.

 Colorado National Monument